rdmurugan/causallm/README.md

 - Handles datasets up to 1M+ rows
 - Async processing for scalability
 - Comprehensive error handling and validation
-- Extensive testing and documentation

 ### **Open Source**
 - MIT licensed - use anywhere
-- Active community development
+- Working to involve the community (help spread the word and be an active member to contribute)
 - Transparent algorithms and methods
 - No vendor lock-in